Canon 1D X Mark II vs Panasonic ZS80

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the ZS80 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the ZS80 followed on from the Panasonic ZS70.
+The ZS80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Panasonic ZS80?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.